- Amazon's "Prime Early Access Sale" kicks off Oct. 11.

 In fact, many consumers have already started their holiday gift buying, studies show — and nearly 1 in 3 will shop this round of the Prime sale, according to a recent report by market research firm Numerator.

-Fears that prices will only go up from here have motivated more people, a separate report by the National Retail Federation found.
+Fears that prices will only go up from here has motivated more people, a separate report by the National Retail Federation found.
 Roughly 44% of shoppers said it is better to purchase gifts now, because those items could be more expensive before the end of the year.

 Ramhold recommends creating a wish list and then using a price-tracking browser extension such as Camelcamelcamel or Keepa to keep an eye on price changes and get price-drop alerts for the items you want.